As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

-Not to mention at this point in our overall cultural evolution a heap of people find cigarette smoke a real annoyance and feel that they shouldn't have to put up with someone else's dirty habit.
+Not to overlook that at this point in our overall cultural evolution, a heap of people find cigarette smoke to be a real annoyance and feel that they shouldn't have to put up with someone else's dirty habit.
 Given the risk of fire on board ships, smokers will still find a couple of locations on the ship to spark up.
 So, if you are one of those people that still like a smoke on occasion you will have to head up to one of the allocated spaces to get your fix.

 All cruise lines have put a blanket ban on having a cigarette in cabins, and Australian sailings have banned smoking on private balconies or outside of the designated spaces.
 Some cruise lines are even moving to stopping smoking in the casinos which is refreshing as that stink can really settle in after a while.

 Light your way with a candle

 Or anything to do with an open flame or flames in general is frowned upon on ships so keep that in mind... fire hazards are not cool.
 Don't panic though because most cruise lines are fine with your hair dryers and straighteners.

 Scream at the top of your lungs